alimranahmed/LaraBlog/readme.md

 6. Execute `php artisan migrate:refresh --seed` terminal on your terminal.
 7. Now you are ready to go, If you don't want to create any virtual host for this project then execute `php artisan server`
 8. Now visit the url shown on your terminal, something like `localhost:8000`.
-Its running!.
+Its running!

 ### Contribution
 Anyone is always welcome to contribute on the project.
 If you want to work with, just create and issue(even if you want to fix the issue).
 After fixing any issue or adding any new feature just send a pull request, I will be happy to add your code for the betterment of this project.
 Thanks.